qiibee/slate/source/index.html.md

 --------- | ------- | -----------
 from | None | Loyalty Token contract address. to | USD | Comma separated currency symbols list to convert into.
-For example: USD,EUR,CHF.
+For example: USD,EUR,CHF. limit | 30 | The number of data points to return.